bcass/dcdp-rules/README.md

 1. Delegates to the County Convention shall be elected according to state law and the rules of the Nebraska Democratic Party.
 The Committee on Registration and Credentials shall prepare and file with the Secretary of the County Convention the names and addresses of all accredited delegates.

 ### Section 3.
 PERMANENT OFFICERS
-1. The Permanent Officers of the Convention shall consist of a Chair, Vice Chair (opposite sex of the Chair), a Secretary, a Treasurer and any other officers as deemed appropriate by the County Central Committee or the Convention.
+1. The Permanent Officers of the Convention shall consist of a Chair, Vice Chair (opposite sex of the Chair), a Secretary, a Treasurer, and any other officers as deemed appropriate by the County Central Committee or the Convention.
 1. Nominations for these offices shall be made by the Committee on Rules and Permanent Organization.
 In addition, nominations may be made from the floor of the Convention by any duly accredited delegate.
 The Permanent Officers shall be elected by majority vote of the votes cast for each office and shall assume office upon election.

 ### Section 4.
 BUSINESS OF THE CONVENTION
-1. The Committee on Rules and Permanent Organization shall prepare recommendations for rules and order of business to be adopted by the County Convention.
+1. The Committee on Rules and Permanent Organization shall prepare recommendations for rules and the order of business to be adopted by the County Convention.
 The Committee shall promptly file these recommendations with the Secretary of the Convention.
 1. The Committee on Resolutions shall prepare a platform, as well as any resolutions desired, to be recommended for adoption by the County Convention.
 The committee shall promptly file the recommended resolutions with the Secretary of the Convention.
 Resolutions may also be presented in writing from the floor of the convention.
-1. The Convention shall consider such business as is stipulated in the Constitution, these Bylaws, the Constitution and Rules of the Nebraska Democratic Party, the laws of the State of Nebraska or as is brought before it by an accredited delegate to the Convention.
+1. The Convention shall consider such business as is stipulated in the Constitution, these Bylaws, the Constitution and Rules of the Nebraska Democratic Party, the laws of the State of Nebraska, or as is brought before it by an accredited delegate to the Convention.

 ### Section 5.
 LEGISLATIVE DISTRICT CAUCUSES
 1. Within the meeting time of the Convention, the Convention shall cause to be convened caucuses of the several legislative districts of which Douglas County is any party.
 Membership in each legislative district caucus shall be those Convention accredited delegates from that district.
 1. Each caucus shall be convened by (i) one (1) of the Legislative District Representatives to the Central Committee, if a delegate, or (ii) if a Representative is not a delegate, by any member of the caucus.
 The caucus shall elect a Chair and Secretary.
 The Chair shall (i) preside at the caucus, (ii) poll the delegate as directed by the County Convention Chair; and (iii) announce the results of such polling to the Convention.
-The Secretary shall take minutes of the caucus and furnish any reports required by the caucus Chair or the Convention Secretary or Chair.
+The Secretary shall take minutes of the caucus and furnish any reports required by the caucus Chair or the Convention Secretary or Convention Chair.
-1. Each caucus shall conduct such business as directed by the Convention Chair, the County Constitution, these Bylaws, or the Rules and Constitution of the State Democratic Party, the laws of the State of Nebraska, or as brought before it by its members.
+2. Each caucus shall conduct such business as directed by the Convention Chair, the County Constitution, these Bylaws, or the Constitution and Rules of the Nebraska Democratic Party, the laws of the State of Nebraska, or as brought before it by its members.

 ### Section 6.
 COUNTY CAUCUS ORGANIZATIONS (CCO)
 1. Before the convening of the County Convention, but on the same day of the County Convention, the recognized CCO shall meet for the purpose of conducting elections for the positions of County Caucus Chair and County Caucus Secretary.